thriveweb/sailinginparadise/content/boatTours/2018-08-31-hen-s-parties.md

   ## gold coast Hens party boat

   Hi hen's party planners!
-When you book a hen's party cruise with Sailing in Paradise you can expect a quality of service from years of experience in the industry coupled with the essential hen's party ingredients - high vibes and good times!
+When you book a hen's party boat charter with Sailing in Paradise you can expect a quality of service from years of experience in the industry coupled with the essential hen's party ingredient - good times!

   We don't bring pre-prescribed ideas of what a hens party should be.
-We simply bring beautiful, spacious (and photogenic) boats with a super-fun, professional crew to help you host the hen's party of your dreams.
+We simply bring beautiful, spacious (and photogenic) boats with a fun, professional crew to help you host the hen's party of your dreams.

   ###### W﻿hat's Included with your hen's party boat?